Fairview High School Academic Information

 Fairview High was the first in Williamson County to offer the prestigious AP Capstone program to students.
 The program began at Fairview in the 2017 – 2018 school year.

 Rather than teaching subject-specific content, these courses develop students’ skills in research, analysis, evidence-based arguments, collaboration, writing, and presenting.
-Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
+Students who complete the two-year program can earn one of two different Advanced Placements Capstone awards, which are valued by colleges across the United States and around the world.

 Students can earn the AP Capstone Diploma™ or the AP Seminar and Research Certificate™.